MOH Essentials

 4: Risks and contraindications of compression treatment

-Compression therapy is generally safe, but may cause side effects such as skin irritation, discomfort, or rare complications such as infection, nerve damage, or arterial problems.
-Contraindications include severe peripheral arterial disease with low ankle or toe pressures and advanced heart failure (NIHA stage 4).
-Patients with heart failure or diabetes should be closely monitored.
-Compression should be avoided in cases of severe diabetic neuropathy or arterial bypass compression.
-Proper use and assessment of arterial circulation are essential before initiating treatment.
+Compression therapy is generally safe but can cause side effects like skin irritation or, rarely, complications such as infection or nerve damage.
+It's contraindicated in severe peripheral arterial disease and advanced heart failure (NIHA stage 4).
+Caution is needed for patients with diabetes or heart failure, especially in cases of severe neuropathy or recent arterial bypass.
+Proper assessment of arterial circulation is crucial before starting treatment.

 5: Principles of Adjustable Compression Wraps (ACW)